Cardboard: Usage statistics

-In 2020, the United States hit a record high in its yearly use of one of the most ubiquitous manufactured materials on earth, cardboard.
-With around 80 per cent of all the products sold in the United States being packaged in cardboard, over 120 billion pieces were used that year.
-In the same year, over 13,000 separate pieces of consumer cardboard packaging was thrown away by American households, combined with all paper products and this constitutes almost 42 per cent of all solid waste generated by the United States annually.
+In 2020, the United States hit a record high in its yearly use of cardboard.
+Over 120 billion pieces were used that year, with around 80 percent of all the products sold in the United States being packaged in cardboard.
+In the same year, over 13,000 separate pieces of consumer cardboard packaging were thrown away by American households, combined with all paper products, and this constitutes almost 42 percent of all solid waste generated by the United States annually.
+In an effort to reduce this environmental impact, many households have started repurposing cardboard boxes for eco-friendly purposes.

 However, despite the sheer magnitude of paper waste, the vast majority of it is composed of one of the most successful and sustainable packaging materials of modern times - corrugated cardboard, known industrially as corrugated fiberboard.
-The above graph shows recycling of paper materials.

 Types

 Various card stocks

-Various types of cards are available, which may be called "cardboard".
+Various types of cards are available, which may be called cardboard.
 Included are: thick paper (of various types) or pasteboard used for business cards, aperture cards, postcards, playing cards, catalog covers, binder's board for bookbinding, scrapbooking, and other uses which require higher durability than regular paper.